Paris–Lille railway

-The railway from Paris to Lille is an important French 251-kilometre long railway line, that connects Paris to the northern French city Lille.
+The Paris–Lille railway is a 251 km railway line, that connects the French capital, Paris, to the northern city of Lille.
 Branch lines offer connections to Belgium and Great Britain.
-As one of the first railway lines in France, it was opened on 20 June 1846.
-The opening of the LGV Nord high speed line from Paris to Lille in 1993 has decreased its importance for passenger traffic.
+Opened on 20 June 1846, it was one of the first railway lines in France.
+The opening of the parallel LGV Nord high speed line in 1993 has decreased its importance for long-distance passenger traffic.

 Route

 The Paris–Lille railway begins at the Gare du Nord in Paris, running north for 6 km until Saint-Denis.
 From here, it climbs in northeastern direction at a constant 5 mm/km incline.
 Near Marly-la-Ville, it turns north and then northwest, and descends towards the river Oise.
 At Creil, the Oise is crossed.
 The line to Saint-Quentin and Brussels branches off at Creil.

 The line leaves the Oise valley and continues north to the river Somme at Longueau near Amiens.
 Here the Longueau–Boulogne railway to the Gare d'Amiens and Boulogne-sur-Mer branches off to the west, and a line to Laon to the east.
 The line to Lille continues in northeastern direction, following the valley of the Somme until Corbie, and then the river Ancre until Miraumont, where the line turns north until it reaches Arras.

 From Arras it follows the river Scarpe in eastern direction until Douai, where it turns northwest.
 After Ostricourt it turns north again, entering the agglomeration of Lille.
 After a total length of 251 km, it reaches its terminus Gare de Lille-Flandres.